1445831440/Pet/README.md

 pet is the Chinese version and pet2 is the English version

-For operation details, please read the operation guide -- <<GAME OPERATION>>
+For operation details, please read the operation guide